 - What personal data we hold

-- · Where it came from
+- Where it came from

 - Who we share it with

 - Legal basis for processing it

 - What format(s) is it in

 - Who is responsible for it?

 - Disclosures and Transfers

-5.2 Legal Basis for Processing (Lawfulness)
+5.2 LEGAL BASIS FOR PROCESSING (LAWFULNESS)

-At the core of all personal information processing activities undertaken by the Company, is the assurance and verification that we are complying with Article 6 of the GDPR and our lawfulness of processing obligations.
+At the core of all personal information processing activities undertaken by ChildVision, is the assurance and verification that we are complying with Article 6 of the GDPR and our lawfulness of processing obligations.
 Prior to carrying out any personal data processing activity, we identify and establish the legal basis for doing so and verify these against the regulation requirements to ensure we are using the most appropriate legal basis.

-The legal basis is documented on our information audit register and in our Privacy Notice and, where applicable, is provided to the data subject and Supervisory Authority as part of our information disclosure obligations.
 Data is only obtained, processed or stored when we have met the lawfulness of processing requirements, where: -

-- The data subject has given consent to the processing of their personal data for one or more specific purposes - Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract - Processing is necessary for compliance with a legal obligation to which we are subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Company - Processing is necessary for the purposes of the legitimate interests pursued by ChildVision or by a third party (except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child).
+- The data subject has given consent to the processing of their personal data for one or more specific purposes - Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract - Processing is necessary for compliance with a legal obligation to which we are subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in ChildVision. - Processing is necessary for the purposes of the legitimate interests pursued by ChildVision or by a third party (except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child).

-5.2.1 Processing Special Category Data
+5.2.1 PROCESSING SPECIAL CATEGORY DATA